 - How to Prepare The Rest of Salad

 - Variations and Substitutions

 - What To Eat With Mushroom and Water Chestnut Salad

 During Chinese New Year celebrations, we cook many traditional dishes to share.
 There is always an array of meat dishes as centrepieces like roast pork, boiled chicken, steam fish, roast duck and prawns.

 As much as there will be some vegetarian dishes, they are not the main focus.
 So to buck the trend, I wanted to create a vegetarian dish that will steal the show.

-San choy bow is one my favourite Chinese appetisers.
+San choy bow is one of my favourite Chinese appetisers.
 It literally translates from Cantonese to English as lettuce wraps.
 We didn’t order this dish often when we went out as children.
-Maybe my parents felt it is a more “westernised” Chinese dish.
+Maybe my parents felt it was a more “westernised” Chinese side dish.

-There are many slight variations of san choy bow.
-Still, most recipes will have fresh iceberg lettuce cups holding flavoursome minced pork stir-fried with finely chopped water chestnuts, shiitake mushrooms, baby corn and onion.
+There are many variations of san choy bow.
+However, most commonly you will find recipes with fresh iceberg lettuce cups holding flavoursome minced pork stir-fried with finely chopped water chestnuts, shiitake mushrooms, baby corn and onion with sweet savoury sauce.

-Replacing the pork mince in san choy bow, I used firm tofu mixed with baby king oyster mushrooms in this water chestnuts salad.
-This adds volume and gives it the “meaty” texture.
-Then tossed with crunchy water chestnuts, raw snow peas, sliced spring onions and cut chillies.
+Replacing the pork mince in san choy bow, I used firm tofu mixed with baby king oyster mushrooms.
+This adds volume and gives it the “meaty” texture to vegan san choy bow.